Periodic Floer homology and Seiberg-Witten Floer cohomology: Generalizing to the non-monotone case

 \section{Generalizing to the non-monotone case}

 In the non-monotone case of either the Periodic Floer homology or Seiberg-Witten Floer cohomology, the definition of the Floer (co)homology in Section \ref{sec:1(a)} or \ref{sec:1(b)} no longer works, because the moduli space \(\mathcal{M}_1(\Theta_+, \Theta_-)\) or \(\scrM_1(\grc_-, \grc_+)\) used to define the differential fails to be compact.
 To make sense of the infinite sum in (\ref{(1.5)}) or (\ref{(1.9)}), the standard solution from the Floer theory literature is to work with Novikov coefficients.
 This is done in the Seiberg-Witten context in Chapter 30 in \cite{KM}.
 We shall follow the formulation of Kronheimer and Mrowka, with notation and terminology modified so as to better accomodate both versions of Floer (co)homologies under discussion in one common framework.
+By way of a parenthetical remark, the formulation used in \cite{T6} for embedded contact homology and Seiberg-Witten Floer cohomology with group ring coefficients can be modified so as to apply in the present context with Novikov coefficients.